guynadler-cmyk/know-what-you-own/replit.md

 The backend is developed with Node.js and Express.js, leveraging TypeScript for type safety.
 It exposes a RESTful API with a primary `/api/analyze/:ticker` endpoint.
 Input validation is performed using Zod schemas, shared with the frontend to ensure consistency.
 The data flow involves ticker validation, mapping to CIK, fetching 10-K filings from SEC EDGAR, extracting the business section, and sending it to OpenAI for summarization.
 A service layer pattern separates concerns, with `secService` for SEC interactions and `openaiService` for OpenAI API calls.

-### Authentication & Security
+### Data Storage & Security

-The application integrates Replit Auth for user authentication, supporting Google, GitHub, and email/password sign-in.
-Session management is handled via Passport.js with a PostgreSQL backend.
-A freemium model is enforced at the API level: unauthenticated users receive a limited summary (company name, tagline, website, up to 3 products, CEO, 1 video), while authenticated users access the full analysis, including detailed metrics, competitors, sales channels, news, and operations.
+The application uses a fully public API with no authentication required.
+Company analysis data is not persisted; instead, it is fetched in real-time from the SEC EDGAR API to ensure data freshness and simplify the architecture.
 Zod schema validation ensures data quality and completeness, with incomplete AI responses resulting in errors rather than partial data.

-### Data Storage

-PostgreSQL is used solely for authentication data (sessions and user profiles).
-Company analysis data is not persisted; instead, it is fetched in real-time from the SEC EDGAR API to ensure data freshness and simplify the architecture, reducing infrastructure requirements.
+This zero-friction approach allows users to immediately access full company analyses without creating an account.

 ### Type Safety & Validation